chickenbellyfin/llamagrab/agent/README.md

 #### Run unit tests
 ```
+# from repo root
-python3 -m pytest
+python3 -m pytest tests/agent
 ```

 #### Local testing server
-For local testing without running actual taserver containers, make sure to add `testing: true` to config.yaml.
-This will disable the docker implementation with `NullDocker`
+By default for local testing outside a container, the docker implementation is disabled with `NullDocker`,and agent will not run any actual taserver containers.

 ## Configuration
 Agent is configured through env vars